pboling/sanitize_email/README.md

 It is like a Ruby encrusted condom for your email server, just in case it decides to have intercourse with other servers via sundry mail protocols.

-Seriously though, this gem solves similar problems as the excellent [`mailcatcher`](https://mailcatcher.me/) gem, and mailcatcher solves those problems far more easily.
+Seriously though, this gem solves similar problems as the excellent [mailcatcher](https://mailcatcher.me/) gem, and `mailcatcher` solves those problems far more easily.

-In addition, this gem solves problems that mailcatcher does not solve.
+In addition, this gem solves problems that `mailcatcher` does not solve.
 I recommend using both!

-To make an analogy, `mailcatcher` is akin to `webmock`, entirely preventing interaction with your real live mail server, while this gem allows you to effectively use your real live (production!) mail server, while intercepting and modifying recipeients on the way out, so that testing emails go to safe locations.
+To make an analogy, `mailcatcher` is akin to `webmock`, entirely preventing interaction with your real live mail server, while this gem allows you to effectively use your real live (production!) mail server, while intercepting and modifying recipients on the way out, so that testing emails go to safe locations.

 It is a bit like using the "test" Visa credit card number `4701322211111234` with a real payment gateway.